osg-htc/osg-htc.github.io/_events/throughput-computing-2024.md

 published: true

 excerpt: |
-    Don't miss this opportunity to reconnect with colleagues and learn about more about HTC.
+    Don't miss this opportunity to connect with the High Throughput Computing community.

 start_date: 2024-07-8